pimatic/pimatic/README.md

 common extensible platform for home control and automation tasks.

-It defines several shemata for different home devices and sensors, so that all devices can be controled uniform and presented in a common interface.
+It defines several shemata for different home devices and sensors, so that all devices can be controled uniform and are presented in a common interface.

 Automation tasks can be defined by rules in the form of "if this then that", where the "this" and the "that" part can be fully custimized by plugins.
-See [rules](#rules) for more details.
+See [the rules section](#the-rules-section) for more details.

 The mobile frontend plugin provieds a nice web frontend with a sensor overview, device control and rule definition.
 The web interface is built using [express](http://expressjs.com) and